kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/doc-readme.md

 # Creating Sample Sentences for Language Learning

-Creating sample sentences for learning a language using the and Leipzip Sentence Corpus Code and Deeepl Free Api.
+Creating sample sentences for learning a language using the and Leipzig Sentence Corpus Code and DEEPL Free Api.

 ## University of Leipzip Free Sentence Corpus RESTful API